Trump Says He Will Announce Supreme Court Pick On July 9

 The 81-year-old Kennedy announced his retirement on Wednesday, giving Trump his second seat on the court to fill since he took office in January 2017.

-"From day one, I've heard, outside of war and peace of course, the most important decision you make is the selection of a Supreme Court judge, if you get it," Trump said on Friday.
+"From Day 1, I've heard, outside of war and peace of course, the most important decision you make is the selection of a Supreme Court judge, if you get it," Trump said on Friday.
 "And as you know there have been many presidents that never got a choice.
-You know, they went four years, they went eight years and they never got a choice, and here we are at two already.
+You know, they went four years, they went eight years and they never got a choice, and here we are at two already."

 Trump nominated Gorsuch to fill the seat of the late Justice Antonin Scalia, who died in February 2016.
 Senate Majority Leader Mitch McConnell refused to consider President Obama's nominee, Merrick Garland, citing the coming presidential election later that year.
-That infuriated Democrats, who now claim that McConnell's push to confirm Trump's nominee before the November midterms now reeks of hypocrisy.
+That infuriated Democrats, who say that McConnell's push to confirm Trump's nominee now before the November midterms reeks of hypocrisy.